 While both civilian targeting and civilian fatalities decreased on the aggregate level, civilian targeting events increased in half of all countries.
 Civilians continued to come under attack in a variety of contexts, from conventional conflicts in Syria and Yemen, to gang wars in Mexico and Brazil.
 In some spaces, civilians came under multiple concurrent threats, such as in India, where they faced persistent mob and communal violence as well as conflicts in Kashmir and the Red Corridor.
 The greatest increases in civilian targeting were recorded in Brazil, Nigeria, Iraq, the Democratic Republic of Congo, and Cameroon.
 Overall, civilian targeting rose in 50% of all countries covered by ACLED.
 Anonymous or unidentified groups were responsible for the largest proportion of civilian targeting around the world last year at 46% of all events, as well as 47% of all reported civilian fatalities.
 Of identified actors, state forces posed the greatest threat to civilians last year, responsible for 17% of civilian targeting and 15% of civilian fatalities, followed by rioters and violent mobs, which were responsible for 13% of civilian targeting and 3% of civilian fatalities.
 All forms of civilian targeting decreased from 2019 to 2020, save abductions and forced disappearances, which increased dramatically in Nigeria (by 169%), Yemen (by 114%), Syria (by 36%), and the Democratic Republic of Congo (by 21%).

-Update, 25 March 2021: Statistics on civilian targeting perpetrated by unidentified groups have been updated to reflect the latest data.
+Update, 2 August 2021: Statistics on civilian targeting perpetrated by unidentified groups as well as global demonstration activity have been updated to reflect new information incorporated into the latest data.

 © 2021 Armed Conflict Location & Event Data Project (ACLED).
 All rights reserved.